What to look for when choosing childcare

 A quick look at our educational progress over the last few decades clearly shows that despite NZ’s high early childhood participation rate, there has been little flow on effect into primary, high school and beyond.
 It is therefore problematic to conclude that better trained teachers in early childhood produce better academic outcomes for children.

 We all can remember our ‘bad’ teachers from school.
 The same is true for early childhood teachers regardless of their academic success.
+While Kakapo Creek provides 100% qualified teachers, we believe that it’s the meaningful interactions between teacher and child – how much your child is loved, seen and known that makes the ultimate difference, not a teacher’s qualifications.

 Children and parents deserve to know that their child is safe and healthy when being cared for by others.